rudderlabs/sample-user-transformers/README.md

   </table>
 </details>

-### Whitelist Email Domains
+### Allowlist Email Domains

-> Filter out event if a property (email domain in this example) is not included in a whitelist
+> Filter out event if a property (email domain in this example) is not included in a allowlist

-1. Return event if whitelist includes email domain
+1. Return event if allowlist includes email domain
 2. Drop event otherwise

 ```javascript